dani3llycosta/JS-game-ralph/README.md

  ## JSGame Wreck-It Ralph

 Welcome!
-This repository contains a simple game that was developed as part of a game development course project at Digital Innovation One.
+This repository contains a simple game that was developed as part of a course project at Digital Innovation One.
 I followed instructions and also made some personal modifications.
 The game incorporates essential techniques for JavaScript development and has provided me with valuable tools for ongoing improvement.

 ## Changes Made